AudioBridger by Blue Tomato Media

 Open ab_receiver on the machine you want to play audio on.
 It finds the sender automatically over the LAN and connects within a second.
 Pick the output device — speakers, headphones, an audio interface — and you're streaming.

-Step 3 (optional)
+Step 3 (Recommended)

 Run the hub